 What is Lean?

-Lean management is as an approach to running an organisation that supports the concept of continuous improvement.
-In other words, it is an ongoing effort to improve products, services, or processes, which require “incremental” improvement over time in order to increase efficiency and quality.
+Lean management is a popular approach to run a company based on the concept of continuous improvement.
+In other words, it is an ongoing effort to refine products, services, or processes, which require “incremental” improvement over time in order to increase efficiency and quality.

 The main purpose of lean management is to reduce factors that waste time, effort or money.
-This can be accomplished only by analysing a business process and then revising it or cutting out any steps that do not create value for customers.
+The only way to manage with it is to analyze a business process and then revise it and cut out every step that does not create value for customers.

 Lean management principles include: